Brand New Year (The Bottle Rockets album)

-Brand New Year is an album by the American band the Bottle Rockets, released in 1999.
+Brand New Year is an album by the American band the Bottle Rockets, released on August 10, 1999.
 The first single was "Nancy Sinatra".
 The band supported the album with a North American tour.

 Production

 After leaving Atlantic Records, the Bottle Rockets decided to focus on recording a rock album, concluding that their recent rock songs were stronger than their country ones.
 Brand New Year was produced by Eric "Roscoe" Ambel.
 Many its songs were inspired by people and stories from the band's hometown of Festus, Missouri.
 Bass player Robert Kearns joined the band prior to the recording sessions.
 The band and Ambel listened to Shania Twain's Come On Over during the sessions and decorated the studio with Twain posters and artwork; frontman Brian Henneman thought that the band was the loosest it had been in a studio.
 The title track appears in two versions, one electric and one acoustic; Henneman half-jokingly likened it to a "Hey Hey, My My" effort, saying that it was an attempt to give thematic weight to the album.
 "Gotta Get Up" is about the unchanging daily grind of work.
 "Headed for the Ditch" alludes to Neil Young's Decade liner notes.
 "White Boy Blues" is about old guitars that are so expensive that only very wealthy consumers can afford them.